Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 So, this time I realised that these were not Beavers.
 They are South American Water Rats called Nutria.
 Tourists are advised not to feed them because they have a nasty bite and carry diseases, but still, people here can’t get enough of them.

-One of them I see swam out the water and just started climbing on a guy eating his lunch on the river bank.
+Everyone was here taking selfies, feeding and petting them.
+One of them I even see swam out the water and just started climbing on a guy eating his lunch on the river bank.

 Going Up To Prague Castle